iDEP-SDSU/idep/readme.md

 3. Download iDEP source code and example data files from GitHub.
 The best is to click the green "Code" button and select "Download ZIP" on this [page](https://github.com/iDEP-SDSU/idep).
 Unzip to a folder such as C:/IDEP, so that it contains all the subfolders such as config, classes, shinyapps, and so on.

 4. Download all the database files from [here](http://18.235.92.206:8080/).
 Unzip all files to a folder (C:/IDEP/data/data104), so that your database can be found by the most recent versions of iDEP and ShinyGO.
 For example, the convertIDs.db files should be at C:/IDEP/data/data104/convertIDs.db, and the pathway information files should be at C:/IDEP/data/data104/pathwayDB.
-Below is an example folder structure when iDEP is installed in the IDEP folder on I drive.
+Below is an example folder structure.

 ![Folder structure](docs/folders.png)